defenseunicorns/pepr/README.md

 <img align="right" width="40%" src=".images/pepr.png" />

+Pepr is on a mission to save Kubernetes from the tyranny of YAML, intimidating glue code, bash scripts, and other makeshift solutions.
+As a Kubernetes controller, Pepr empowers you to define Kubernetes transformations using TypeScript, without software development expertise thanks to plain-english configurations.
+Pepr transforms a patchwork of forks, scripts, overlays, and other chaos into a cohesive, well-structured, and maintainable system.
+With Pepr, you can seamlessly transition IT ops tribal knowledge into code, simplifying documentation, testing, validation, and coordination of changes for a more predictable outcome.

+## Features

+- Define a set of Kubernetes transformations/actions as Pepr capabilities.
+- Write capabilities in TypeScript and bundle them for in-cluster processing in [NodeJS](https://nodejs.org/).
+- React to cluster resources by mutating them, creating new Kubernetes resources, or performing arbitrary exec/API operations.

 Pepr is an open-source project that helps IT Ops teams of all skill levels manage and modify resources in a Kubernetes (K8s) cluster using TypeScript.
 Kubernetes simplifies the management of multiple computers working together to run and scale applications.
 Pepr acts as a smart assistant, automatically changing or validating parts of the system as needed.

 TypeScript is used to create Pepr capabilities, benefiting from its error-catching and clean code features, but without requiring specialized software engineering experience or prior Typescript knowledge.
 Pepr also provides a user-friendly interface for writing commands in plain English in a [Fluent Interface](https://en.wikipedia.org/wiki/Fluent_interface) style.